bruhtus/instasaver/readme.md

 Jokes aside, this is just a project to implement a user friendly interface using streamlit for instaloader python module (kind of) and use it without a hassle (hopefully).

-For more explaination you check my post [here](https://bruhtus.github.io/posts/instasaver/).
+For more explaination you can check my post [here](https://bruhtus.github.io/posts/instasaver/).

 ### References
 - [The one who trigger me to made this](https://instasave.egoist.sh/).